 - Changes in diet to meet their nutrition needs

 Our Area’s Common Problems: Lyme Disease & Allergies

 Every region has its problems, and for our pets, the issues tend to be Lyme disease and allergies.
 Lyme disease is a tick-borne illness most commonly propagated by the deer tick.
 Dogs are most vulnerable as they are outdoors more often, and have a higher level of sensitivity than cats do.
 Tick preventatives are essential for our pets, and for dogs who are commonly outdoors, we offer a Lyme vaccine to provide one more layer of protection.

 Allergies in our area are typically seasonal.
 Summer and fall bring about the most reactions from our pets, which include itchy skin that they scratch, lick, and bite at incessantly.
 This causes inflammation and skin damage, which opens the door to infection.
 Luckily, we have medications that can fight both the source of the allergy and any secondary infections.
-Call (262) 347-0787 to schedule an appointment for your pet!
+Call (262) 347-0787 or schedule an appointment online for your pet!